 Eurovent strongly supports the F-Gas Regulation and the climate and energy goals set under the European Green Deal, including the objective to reduce greenhouse gas emissions by at least 55% by 2030 and to reach climate neutrality by 2050.
-With this in mind, Eurovent would like to provide DG CLIMA and Öko-Recherche with additional feedback on the Briefing Paper presented during the online stakeholder workshop of 06 May 2021.

-In order to secure and facilitate the decarbonisation through energy efficiency improvements Eurovent holds that the European Commission's energy efficiency first principle is always to be taken properly into account.
+In order to secure and facilitate the decarbonisation through energy efficiency improvements Eurovent holds that the European Commission's energy efficiency first principle (EE1st) is always to be taken properly into account.